Local Guide — Park Ridge, IL

 PHYSICAL REHABILITATION IN PARK RIDGE

-Hands-on rehab with a McKenzie Method-certified provider.
-BCBS PPO accepted, no referral needed.
-The goal is to return you better than before -- not just pain-free.
+One-on-one rehab with a McKenzie Method-certified provider, integrated diagnostics when indicated, and the full musculoskeletal toolkit — manual therapy, corrective exercise, shockwave, dry needling, trigger-point work.
+BCBS PPO accepted.
+The goal is to return you better than before, not just pain-free.

 WHO PHYSICAL REHAB IS FOR

-Whether you're recovering from an injury, dealing with chronic pain, or trying to perform at a higher level -- this is built for people who want to get back to full capacity, not just manage symptoms.
+Whether you're recovering from injury, dealing with chronic pain, or trying to perform at a higher level — this is built for people who want to get back to full capacity, not just manage symptoms.

-Common cases: Post-surgical rehab, sports injuries, auto accident recovery, work-related injuries, sprains and strains that aren't resolving.
+Common cases: Rotator cuff repairs, ACL reconstructions, lumbar discectomy, hip/knee replacements, sports injuries, sprains and strains that aren't resolving.

 You've had neck pain, low back pain, or shoulder issues for months or years.
 You've tried chiropractors, massage, maybe even injections.
-Nothing has stuck because nobody addressed the underlying movement dysfunction driving the pain cycle.
+Nothing has stuck because nobody addressed the underlying movement dysfunction — or the metabolic factors slowing your recovery.

 Common cases: Persistent low back pain, recurring neck and shoulder tension, chronic headaches, sciatica, plantar fasciitis, tendinopathies that won't resolve.